SUNMI payment terminals and Interac Flash: a Canadian merchant’s guide

 | SUNMI V3 MIX | Handheld | 10″ | 4 GB RAM, 32 GB, 80 mm printer, 4G, NFC |

-| SUNMI V3H | Handheld | 6.75″ | 4 GB RAM, 64 GB, 58 mm label printer, 4G, NFC |
+| SUNMI V3H | Handheld | 6.75″ | 4 GB RAM, 64 GB, 58 mm thermal printer (receipt or label media), 4G, NFC |

 | SUNMI P3 AIR | Payment terminal | 6″ | 4 GB RAM, 64 GB, 4G, NFC, 13 MP camera |